ITR ITR

 Consequences of Not Filing ITR

 Not filing ITR can have severe consequences, including legal and financial penalties.
-If an individual fails to file ITR, it can result in the following consequences with Penalty of Not Filing ITR:
+If an individual fails to file ITR, it can result in the following consequences with ITR not filed penalty:

 1. Legal Penalties: Non-filing of ITR can lead to legal consequences such as a notice from the Income Tax Department or prosecution under the Income Tax Act.